lbaehren/prometheus-sumo/documentation/Development.md

 ### Required system packages

-If you are using the ``prometheus-sumo`` package_ you can run the following commands, in order to handle the instalation of the required packages
+If you are using the ``prometheus-sumo`` package_ you can run the following commands, in order to handle the installation of the required packages

     make InstallPackages